 (a) Annual Compliance Determination.
 For each model year, compliance is achieved when the manufacturer’s Class 7-8 tractor credits retired offset their Class 7-8 tractor deficits except as specified in 1963.3(c)(3) and when the manufacturer's total credits retired offset their total deficits.

 (b) Flexibility to Make Up a Deficit.
 A manufacturer that has a cumulative net deficit after the end of a given model year may use this flexibility to make up the deficit in a consecutive three-model year period.
 The three-model year period begins with the first model year following the model year in which the manufacturer had a net deficit.
 In accordance with section 1963.3(d), up to 50 percent of the deficits generated in a model year may be made up with NZEV credits.
-The net deficit balance must be offset by the end of the three-model year deficit makeup period.
+The total net deficit balance for all model years must be offset by the end of the three-model year deficit makeup period, and the manufacturer may not start a new deficit makeup period until all existing deficits are offset.
 If the net deficit balance is more than 30 percent of the deficits generated from the most recent model year, the net deficit must be reduced to below 30 percent by the end of the first and second years of the makeup period.
 For example, a manufacturer that accrues 1,000 deficits in the 2024 model year must have a net deficit balance below 300 deficits (below 30 percent of the 1,000 deficits) by the end of the 2025 model year and must have a deficit below 30 percent of the manufacturer’s 2025 model year net deficits (added together with the deficit balance from 2024) by the end of the 2025 model year.
-A manufacturer making up a deficit may not transfer ZEV credits to other manufacturers until the deficit is made up by the end of a compliance year.
+By the end of the 2026 model year, the manufacturer’s total net deficit balance for all model years in this example must be offset.
+A manufacturer making up a deficit may not transfer ZEV nor NZEV credits to other manufacturers until the deficit is made up by the end of a compliance year.

 (c) Credit Retirement Order.
 Credit accounts are debited using the following conventions, except as provided in section 1963.3(c)(3):